Phase 2, Year 1 Reverse Site Visit

 Root cause: Diffuse watershed processes, not just point sources.
 Current approaches underutilized due to regulatory uncertainty, measurement challenges, and insufficient financing mechanisms.

-Not siloed disciplines — a convergence of engineering, ML, behavioral science, environmental chemistry, hydrology, economics, and public policy
+A convergence of engineering, ML, behavioral science, environmental chemistry, hydrology, economics, and public policy

 Convergence: Policy frameworks create demand for monitoring → Monitoring enables carbon verification → Carbon finance funds watershed restoration